Xiaona-Zhao/FL-algorithm-with-data-augmentation/README.md

 ---

 The training_loss and test_accuracy is the main output, which can evaluate model performance.
-Also, the majority of the information is recorded to a log file in the log folder.
+Also, the majority of the information is recorded in the log folder.

 ### Make Contact: